Drunk driving is dangerous; there’s no doubt about it. The National Highway Traffic Safety Administration…

 When insurance companies can’t deny the claim because there isn’t enough proof to deny your claim outright, they face the choice of having to devalue your claim.
 However, the insurance company must explain why your claim isn’t worth the monetary amount you are asking for.

 When Should I Contact a Car Accident Lawyer?

-A personal injury attorney is your best advocate when dealing with the insurance company.
-If you were not at fault, you should really hire an attorney as soon as possible.
+If an insurance company denies or devalues your claims, a personal injury attorney is your best advocate when dealing with the insurance company.
+If you were not at fault, you should hire an attorney as soon as possible.
 Car accidents have the potential to be extremely life-altering and can leave you with serious injuries, property damage, and financial hardship.